engagementlab/el-web-sdk/README.md

 As with the development server, you will need [MongoDB](https://mongodb.org) installed. [nvm](https://github.com/creationix/nvm) is recommended but optional.

 You will also need grunt installed.
 Please see above for install steps.

-## Reverse proxy

-As noted in express's "[Production best practices](http://expressjs.com/en/advanced/best-practice-performance.html)", it is a good idea generally to run an express-based app begin a reverse proxy.
-Handing over tasks that do not require knowledge of application state to a reverse proxy frees up Express to perform specialized application tasks.

-I highly recommend using [nginx](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/) since it's lightweight and absurdly fast.

-I have created a sample nginx site config [here](https://github.com/engagementgamelab/EL-Website/wiki/Sample-nginx-configuration).

 ## pm2